-“Last appraisal I got from him, he said I was ‘rigid & repetitive, driven by routine, unable to innovate’?”
+“Last appraisal I got from that dick, he said I was ‘rigid, repetitive and unable to innovate’?”

 “Produced, as fruit,” Halligan read out, “four letters.”

 “He’s saying,” Nugent continued, “that I’m a bloody machine!”

 Hardiman’s mouth fell open, as Halligan slowly straightened up and smiled.

 “Bore!” he said, tapping the paper triumphantly.